Skip to content

 This shows the concrete grids that will be generated for each density level, helping debug complex manifold definitions before running expensive evaluations.

-DataSets: Visualization Display Format
+DataSets: Analysis Configuration Format

 Basic Structure